SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/containertypes.md

 ### Create a Trial Container Type: Visual Studio Code Extension
 You can create a Trial Container Type using the SharePoint Embedded Visual Studio Code Extension [here](https://marketplace.visualstudio.com/items?itemName=SharepointEmbedded.ms-sharepoint-embedded-vscode-extension)

+* TODO: PS can create a trial containertype as well

 Tenants can create a maximum of five Container Types.
 Trial Container Types don't count against the maximum number of Container Types that a Partner tenant can create.

 Once the Trial Container Type is created, the customer can create as many as five active Containers of that type.
 Trial Containers are allotted 1 GB of storage space.
 A Trial Container Type will expire after 30 days.
 Once the Trial Container Type is expired, access will be lost to all Containers created using that Container Type.
 A new Trial Container Type can be created; however, it requires the deletion of ALL existing Trial Containers.

+## Delete a trial CT

 To delete a trial Container Type, you must remove all Containers of that type first, including from the recycle bin.
 You can run the following PowerShell commands to purge a container and the Trial Container Type: